Saramaka: History

 The ancestors of the Saramaka were among those Africans sold as plantation slaves to Europeans in Suriname in the late 17th and early 18th centuries.
-Coming from a variety of West and Central African peoples speaking many different languages, they escaped into the dense rainforest – individually, in small groups, and sometimes in great collective rebellions.
-For nearly 100 years, they fought from the rainforest for their independence.
+They came from a variety of West and Central African peoples such as the Akan, Bakongo, and Fon, among others.
+Thus, as a result, they spoke many different languages, they escaped into the dense rainforest – individually, in small groups, and sometimes in great collective rebellions.
+For nearly 100 years, they fought in the rainforest for their independence.
 They were so feared that late 18th century maps showed the defensive fortifications in the European colony intended to protect against their raids.

 In 1762, a full century before the general emancipation of slaves in Suriname, the Maroons won their freedom and signed a treaty with the Dutch Crown to acknowledge their territorial rights and trading privileges.
 The Saramaka have a keen interest in the history of their formative years; they preserve their very rich oral tradition.
 Innovative scholarly research since the late 20th century has brought together oral and archival accounts in new histories.
 Like the other Suriname Maroons, the Saramaka lived almost as a state-within-a-state until the mid-20th century, when the pace of outside encroachments increased.